 Kino Lorber and Giant Pictures are excited to announce 20 new films now available to stream on Kino Cult, the free ad-supported streaming destination for lovers of horror and genre cinema.
 These films join a growing list of hundreds of new and rare, theatrically released cult hits, all presented in beautiful high definition.
-Additionally, Kino Cult is now offering an ad-free subscription plan for $4.99 per month.
+Additionally, Kino Cult is now offering an for $4.99 per month.

 A full list of new titles appears below.
 Images for all Kino Cult titles are available to download here.
 Here’s a selection of titles available: